Analysis of Performance

 - The Northern Colorado Continuum of Care (NoCO CoC) reports all data to the Homeless Management Information System (HMIS), so these numbers reflect more robust and complete data than was previously available (i.e. increases in numbers are expected as additional providers enter their client data in HMIS).
 Please note: This data has recently been more accurately filtered to reflect ONLY Fort Collins, whereas other locations may have been picked up in previous reporting cycles.
 Larger fluctuations in numbers are due to this change.

 - Data sourced from the HMIS lead agency, Homeward Alliance.

-- Total number of clients enrolled in the HMIS across Fort Collins was 1,730 in Q1.
+- Total number of clients enrolled in HMIS across Fort Collins was 2,465 in Q3 of 2023.

-- The total number of people experiencing chronic homelessness (6 months or more) was 622 in Q1.
+- The total number of people experiencing chronic homelessness (6 months or more) was 587 during this reporting period.

-- 75 people experiencing chronic homelessness were exited into permanent housing in Q1.
+- 26 people experiencing chronic homelessness were exited into permanent housing.

-- Data will be evaluated based on comparison to prior quarter.
-Status color will update in Q2.
+- Data is evaluated based on comparison to prior quarter.

 In partnership with Homeward Alliance, data for this metric comes from the Homeless Management Information System (HMIS), which is utilized by agencies across the Northern Colorado Continuum of Care. https://www.nocococ.org/